squidgroup/squidSim_vignette/docs/02-sim_pop.md

 </div>
  -->
 The key to simulating data using the `squidSim` package is correctly specifying the parameters (from the equations above that would be $\beta_0$, $\boldsymbol{\beta}$, $\boldsymbol{\mu}_x$, $\Sigma_x$, $\sigma^2_\epsilon$).
 These parameters are given to the `simulate_population` function as a nested *list*.
 Within the main parameter list, there are named lists corresponding to different hierarchical levels, containing the parameters for the predictors at that level - here we are just focussing on the observation level (see Section \@ref(hierarchical) for examples with hierarchical structure).
-Parameters for the residual *must* be specified, all other levels are optional.
+Parameters for the residual *must* be specified, all other levels are optional (they revert to defaults values; beta=1, mean=0, vcov=1.
 In addition to the named lists relating to hierarchical levels, a vector for intercepts and a list for interactions can be added.
 Intercepts are demonstrated in the examples below, and interactions in Section \@ref(interactions).
 Many of the components in the parameter list don't need to be specified and default values will be created.

 Let's simulate from the above model.
-First we can specify a sample size or data_structure.
+First, we can specify a sample size or data_structure.
 As we don't have any hierarchical data structure yet (see Section \@ref(hierarchical)), we have to specify the sample size with the `n` argument to the `simulate_population` function (e.g. 2000).
 ```r
 simulate_population(
   n=2000,
   ...
 )
 ```
-We can also give the response ($y$) variable a name, `body_mass` (this is not needed, and defaults to `y` if not specified).
+We can also give the response ($\boldsymbol{y}$) variable a name, `body_mass` (this is not needed, and defaults to `y` if not specified).
 ```r
 simulate_population(
   n=2000,